oracle-livelabs/analytics-ai/ce-genai-ocw24/LAB1-provision-open-search-cluster/provision-open-search.md

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/97a98644-7211-4e11-b644-983db1cd4bc4">

 12. Click Next to Review all variable again and Submit.
 The above steps will provision all the resources required for Open Search Clusters, Redis Cluster and a Compute Instance for Management.

+13. Note: It takes around 45-50mins to complete and create all the resources listed in the stack configuration.

 ## Task 3: Create Vault Secret
 1. Navigate to OCI Vault by clicking Menu bar -> Identity & Security -> Vault.